 Whether you are buying your first investment property in Idaho, or you are a seasoned investor, it is imperative that you work with the right people.
 Working with other professional home buyers and sellers in the area will help you find deals you may not have found on your own.
 At Idaho House Buyer we work with other investors, cash buyers, and people looking for a deal on a home of their own.

 Always be wary of fixer-upper properties, especially if you are new to investing.
 Fixer-upper properties can be an excellent deal, but some can have repairs snowball, and end up costing you a fortune in the long run.
 Instead, look for homes with only minor cosmetic defects.
 Many homes are passed on because they are not aesthetically pleasing.
 This is your chance to find a great deal on a home that could potentially be a great investment.

 Tip #7 – Expenses and Returns

-Before buying a property for investment in Boise, you’ll want to calculate your operating expenses as well as your rate of return.
+Before buying a property for investment in Idaho, you’ll want to calculate your operating expenses as well as your rate of return.
 Your operating expenses include things like maintenance, insurance, and property taxes.
 Your annual return is how much you received over the course of the year, minus your operating expenses.
 To calculate your ROI, divide your annual return by the total amount you paid for the investment, repairs and all.
 A good investment property will bring in a least a 6% return.